First timer

 Walk the waterfront and Fairhaven

-Start easy with Bellingham Bay, Boulevard Park, Fairhaven Village, coffee, bookstores, and a low-friction sense of the city before chasing bigger scenery.
+Start easy with Bellingham Bay, Boulevard Park, Fairhaven Village, coffee, bookstores, and a easy sense of the city before chasing bigger scenery.

 Plan this →Things to do